Princess Charlotte Is Reportedly Worth Billions More Than Her Older Brother, George

 Princess Charlotte and Prince George are both already worth a great deal of money, and they will be worth a great deal more in the years to come.
 However, the young princess is reportedly worth substantially more than her older brother, even at the tender age of just 3 years of age.
 How can that be?

-Reader’s Digest shares the estimated worth of many of the British royals and naturally, Queen Elizabeth II and Prince Charles are worth many millions of dollars.
+Reader’s Digest shares the estimated worth of many of the British royals, and naturally, Queen Elizabeth II and Prince Charles are worth many millions of dollars.
 Both Prince William and Prince Harry are substantially wealthy as well, but the royal kids are able to eclipse all of their elders in terms of their estimated value to the economy of the United Kingdom.

 Both Princess Charlotte and Prince George have an immense ability to drive sales without even lifting a finger, and this is where their massive estimated wealth escalates.
 Whatever these royal children wear or play with is noticed by millions and anything they touch essentially turns to gold.
 While this means that each of Prince William and Kate Middleton kids is worth billions, Charlotte is already estimated to be worth quite a bit more than her older brother George.